 1633 Broadway, 10th Floor New York, NY 10019 The ICDR International Arbitration Reporter

 To mail this newsletter, fold here, address and stamp.

-Upcoming ICDR Events Do you want this here or should we leave it blank since we have a page 6-7 already?
-For questions regarding this volume or additional information about the ICDR, please contact Luis Martinez, ICDR vice president, at Martinezl@adr.org.
+For questions regarding this volume or additional information about the ICDR, please contact Luis Martinez, ICDR Vice President, at Martinezl@adr.org.